 This year’s Gala Evening has shown the Music department to be going from strength to strength.
 The concert included a range of vocal, instrumental and dance performances.
-Pupils from all year groups were represented and the 100 person strong Year 7 choir was particularly impressive.
+Pupils from all year groups were represented and the 150 person strong Year 7 choir was particularly impressive.
 The department hopes that this opportunity to sing in front of a live audience will instil in these pupils a passion for performing in the future.
 There were some super collaborations produced by younger and older pupils, and we were pleased to see many of our most talented students leading groups and passing on their knowledge.
+The continued collaboration with our local primary schools was evidenced by Orchard Primary & Heathfield Junior schools rendition of consider yourself.
 We are also thankful to our peripatetic staff for joining in on the night, giving this year’s show an even greater professional edge.

-Our production of Some Treasure Island was a huge success.
+Our production of Charlie and the chocolate factory was a huge success.
 With many parts being taken by some of our younger pupils, it is exciting to see the talent that we have coming through the school.
-With swashbuckling pirates and vegetarian cannibals, it was a night to remember; Not least because of our own fantastic pirate ship built by our Long John Smith, Dean Bakasa.
-Our leading roles by Year 7s Jaya Noonan and Caitlin Murray were a particular pleasure to watch with some members of staff saying it was the best performance they had seen in a long time!
+With original music, singing, dancing and physical theatre, it was a night to remember; Not least because of our own fantastical facotry set built by our Head of Department and cast as well as the Art Department.
+Our leading roles of Charlie and Willy Wonka, by KS3 pupils were a particular pleasure to watch- we’re very excited to see what else they will be able to achieve as they advance through the school.

 Open Mic Night